1. DISEASE/DISORDER

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time):

 Natural history of untreated osteosarcoma and Ewing sarcoma is disease progression ultimately resulting in death.
-The most common site of metastases is the lungs.
+As mentioned previously, the most common site of metastatic disease is the lungs.
 Tumor may also metastasize to bone elsewhere, including the spine.
-Prognosis for non-metastatic disease has improved significantly over the past few decades.
+As for non-metastatic disease, prognosis has improved significantly over the past few decades.

 Patients with newly diagnosed malignant bone tumors typically undergo extensive work up and imaging.
-Treatment regimens typically consist of chemotherapy (systemic control) and surgery (local control – tumor resection, limb salvage procedure or amputation) and/or radiation therapy.
+Treatment regimens typically consist of chemotherapy (systemic control) and surgery (local control – tumor resection, limb sparing procedure or amputation) and/or radiation therapy.
 Ewing sarcoma is radiation sensitive, while osteosarcoma is considered radiation resistant.
 Patients with resectable lung metastases have better prognosis than those with unresectable disease.
-Patients commonly undergo thoracotomies and/or lung radiation if there is a concern for or evidence of lung metastases.
+For Ewing sarcoma, patients commonly undergo thoracotomies and/or whole lung irradiation (WLI) if there is a concern for or evidence of lung metastases.
+For resectable lung metastases with osteosarcoma, resection is commonly preferred over radiation.4

 Specific secondary or associated conditions and complications

-Multi-regimen chemotherapy used for systemic control of disease may have negative physical, psychosocial and socioeconomic sequelae.
-Physical complications include weakness, pain, neuropathy, impaired balance and cardiac dysfunction.
+Multi-regimen chemotherapy used for systemic control of disease may have negative physical, psychosocial, and socioeconomic sequelae.
+Physical complications include weakness, pain, neuropathy, impaired balance, and cardiac dysfunction.
 Surgery used for local control may result in impaired wound healing, infection, or pain.
-Depending on the type of limb salvage surgery performed, patients might have weight bearing and activity restrictions.
-Radiation therapy may result in impaired skin integrity and fatigue.
+Depending on the type of limb sparing surgery performed, patients might have weight bearing and activity restrictions.
+Radiation therapy may result in impaired skin integrity and fatigue in the treatment of primary tumors, while it can also result in pneumonitis or fibrosis in the treatment of lung metastases.5

 History